ga4gh/data-security/STI/STI_v4.0.md

 five control objectives that respond to the risks identified in the above sub-section.

--   *Control Objective 1*: Implement technology safeguards to prevent unauthorized access, use, or disclosure of confidential and private data.
+-   *Control Objective 1*: Implement technology safeguards to minimize the risk of unauthorized access, use, or disclosure of confidential and private data.

--   *Control Objective 2*: Implement technology safeguards to prevent the discovery, access, and use of individuals’ clinical and genomic data, and individual identities, other than as authorized by applicable jurisdictional law, institutional policy, and individual consents.
+-   *Control Objective 2*: Implement technology safeguards to minimize the risk of the discovery,

+access, and use of individuals’ clinical and genomic data, and individual identities, other than as

+authorized by applicable jurisdictional law, institutional policy, and individual consents.

--   *Control Objective 3*: Implement technology safeguards to prevent and detect accidental or malicious corruption or destruction of data.
+-   *Control Objective 3*: Implement technology safeguards minimize the risk of and detect accidental or malicious corruption or destruction of data.

--   *Control Objective 4*: Implement technology safeguards to prevent disruption, degradation, and interruption of services enabling access to data.
+-   *Control Objective 4*: Implement technology safeguards to minimize the risk of disruption, degradation, and interruption of services enabling access to data.

--   *Control Objective 5*: Implement technology safeguards to prevent and detect potential security attacks and misuse of authorized accesses and privileges.
+-   *Control Objective 5*: Implement technology safeguards to minimize the risk of and detect potential security attacks and misuse of authorized accesses and privileges.

 ### 2.3 Guiding Principles